-In purchasing this plan you're also helping to support Jonny Mellor, an international distance runner based in the UK to fund and support his own career within the sport as well as giving him the platform to compete with some of the worlds best runners, which in return Jonny will do his utmost to help and inspire others through his coaching abilities either via bespoke coaching plans or through set training plans such as this one!
+In purchasing this plan you're also helping to support Jonny Mellor, an international distance runner based in the UK to fund and support his own career within the sport as well as giving him the platform to compete with some of the worlds best runners.

-To limit over training and ensuring the athlete is suitably prepared I like to split marathon build up into four phases:
+To ensure the athlete is suitably prepared I like to split marathon build up into four phases:

 Slow paced continuous runs